Growing sustainable scalable enterprises drives industrialization, economic growth and job creation.

 There are few large companies in Sub Saharan Africa, especially in the poorest countries.
 Hence, we focus on identifying and investing in businesses that have the potential to scale.
 We also want to reach businesses in the SME and start-up segment, and we do that through fund investments.

 In our strategy 2023-2026, our defined ambitions for agriculture & manufacturing are:

-Our investments are focused on opportunities in Sub-Saharan Africa.
+Our direct investments are focused on opportunities in Sub-Saharan Africa.
 We seek to partner with strong industrial or financial partners.
-We also invest through private equity funds that in turn invest in scalable enterprises in our strategy countries.

 The agribusiness sector is vital for economic growth and job creation in Africa.
 More than half of Sub Saharan Africa’s population works in agriculture, yet Africa does not produce enough food to feed the continent.
 Norfund’s investments in the agribusiness value chain drive productivity, create jobs, link smallholder farmers to markets and increase production.

 Africa today has a small manufacturing industry.
 Few countries have successfully developed without a strong manufacturing base.
 In Africa, one third of food, beverages, and similar processed goods are imported, but a large share of these products could be manufactured locally.
 Manufacturing in Africa therefore has tremendous potential as an enabler of economic growth and job creation.

 Through fund investments, Norfund reaches more companies and other business areas than we could on our own.
 Investing in private equity funds contributes to building and developing local businesses as well as contributing to more professional and efficient business practices.

 Local fund managers provides entrepreneurs with access to risk capital and create value through active ownership, efficiency initiatives, industrial insight and local knowledge to support the company’s development.